-I was asked how we should interpret the wars mentioned in the Book of Ezekiel and the Book of Psalms given that these passages supposedly refer to the Church instead of Israel.
+I was asked a while back how we should interpret the wars mentioned in the Book of Ezekiel and the Book of Psalms given that these passages supposedly refer to the Church instead of Israel.
 After I read this request I felt the best way address this request is to write about Replacement Theology, which posits that the Church has replaced Israel in God’s plan and the promises given to Israel are now intended for the Church.
-I’ll share with you my thoughts on the subject in this article.
+I’ll share with you my thoughts on Replacement Theology in this article.

 I do not believe in Replacement Theology because I do not believe God has abandoned Israel at all.
-For instance, Romans 11:25 mention that the “spiritual blindness” impacting a portion of Israel is scheduled to continue until the fullness of the Gentiles comes.
-However, verse 26 onwards mentions that Israel is still scheduled to be eventually saved by a Redeemer; a promise which Paul noted was written about in older scripture.
+For instance, Romans 11:25 mention that the spiritual hardening impacting a portion of Israel is scheduled to continue until the fullness of the Gentiles comes.
+However, verse 26 onward mentions that a Redeemer will eventually save Israel; a promise that Paul noted was written about in older Scripture (Isaiah 59:20):

 “Alas! for that day is great, so that none is like it: it is even the time of Jacob’s trouble; but he shall be saved out of it.”
-(Jer 30:7)
+(Jeremiah 30:7)

 (Evidence of Christ’s physical return to Earth to redeem the remnant of Israel can be found in Isaiah 63:1-4 and Micah 2:12-13.
 This return to redeem the remnant of Israel will take place at the completion of the seventieth week of Daniel when it is time to bring everlasting righteousness)

 It shall be a very emotion time for the surviving remnant of Israel when they understand that their Messiah is Jesus Christ, the one who their ancestors crucified.